Oh, by gosh, by golly it’s time for mistletoe and hol… iday movies!

 There’s a particular smell in the air that indicates the holiday season is happening – it’s a strange comforting warmth that puts me into a tinsel tizzy.

 With only a few days to go until the man with the bag makes his annual visit, we need to cram in as may holiday movies as we can!

 Christmas movies!
 I secretly watch them all year round because, why not?
 They’re joyous and the holiday spirit is very infectious especially once you’ve watched my personal favourite, The Holiday.

-So in the official countdown to ‘Love Actually season’, here are my top 8 Christmas Rom Com films that are essential to get you in the festive spirit!
+So in support of ‘Love Actually season’, here are my top 8 Christmas Rom Com films that are essential to get you in the festive spirit!

 8. Four Holidays (2008)